Atkana/Dwarf-Fortress-Mods/README.md

 See help entry for usage.

 Example usage: ``clothing-optional -creature DWARF -shoes -shirt`` Will make dwarves not care about being shoeless and/or shirtless.
 I like to think dwarven taverns operate on a "No shoes, no shirt, no problem" policy.

+## make-citizen
+An attempt at replacing the functionality of the now outdated `tweak makeown`.
+The script allows for converting units and animals to belong to a different civilization.
+In fort mode, you can use this to make full citizens out of visiting units.

+The script isn't extensively tested (and missing some extra features), but is completely functional in basic cases.
+I haven't tested the more weirder cases such as what happens when you convert invaders.

+See help entry for usage.